ropensci/roweb3/content/blog/2024-03-20-champions-program-projects/index.md

 ### Community Calls and Coworking sessions

-Carolina Pradier, Victor Ordu, Paola Corrales, Haydee Svab (Champions), Beatriz Milz, Elio Campitelli, and Adam Spark (mentors) participated in [Community Calls](/commcalls/july2023-championprogram/) and [Coworking sessions ](/coworking/) for the Champions Program.
+Carolina Pradier, Victor Ordu, Paola Corrales, Haydée Svab (Champions), Beatriz Milz, Elio Campitelli, and Adam Spark (mentors) participated in [Community Calls](/commcalls/july2023-championprogram/) and [Coworking sessions ](/coworking/) for the Champions Program.
 They shared their experience, their work, and tips for applying to the program.
 They also spoke with and joined the community manager in talks with local groups about the program to encourage other people to participate.

 {{< figure src = "comm_call.png" alt = "Community Call Speaker details.
 A head shoot of Beatriz, Carolina and Victor and a short bio about each of them." caption = "<strong>Carolina, Victor and Beatriz as speaker of the community call about the champions program.</strong>" class = "center" >}}